Panicum decompositum: Bushfood

-Native millet is a staple food of outback Aboriginal people, who hand-harvest the seed to make damper, a traditional soda bread.
+Native millet is a staple food of outback Aboriginal people, who hand-harvest the seed to make bush bread.
+The seeds, harvested in large quantities, by stacking and burning and then collecting the fallen seeds, possibly on a drop blanket made out of animal skin.
 The seeds can be collected dry, combined with other native seeds such as wattle seeds and spinifex (Triodia) grass seeds to produce flour.
 The seed heads usually contain adequate moisture to produce a dough when grounded dry, otherwise, a small amount of water can be added to form a thick and sticky paste.
 The dough can be consumed raw or formed into a loaf or a bun and cooked on hot coal to produce damper bread, also known as bush bread, seed cake, or soda bread.
 Bush bread is often carried on group travels as a source of energy.
 Native millet, as well as other native grasses such as kangaroo grass, are being incorporated into modern baking in some small Australian bakeries as a wheat or rye flour alternative.